 We are Tim and Laurie Bratten, of Guffey, CO.
-We recently retired, moved here, planned and built our home, and are living our dream.
+We recently retired (2015), moved here, planned and built our home, and are living our dream.
 Previously we were living just east of the Rockies in Northern Colorado on a small, 4-acre ranch we called “Golden Gaits Ranch.” (“Gaits” is not misspelled.
-It’s named for our gaited horses.)
-About 7 years ago our passion became to live more simply.
+It’s named for the gaited horses we had.)
+Several years ago our passion became to live more simply.
 We began to let go of our former lifestyle and learned to be more relaxed, enjoy the simple things, and live more frugally.
 We began to focus more on our Creator and His son, Jesus, who He sent to show us Himself and the way He wants us to live, the way things ought to be.

 We sold and gave away some of the “stuff” we were wasting our money and time on.
 We began re-using things rather than buying new things.
 We limited the things we purchased and the way we spent our money, and began to volunteer to help others in various ways.
 We began to appreciate more than ever that “the best things in life are not things.”

 The first couple of growing seasons we were too busy building and finishing the house to even think about starting a garden.
 We did purchase some new ducklings and created housing and a pen for them.
-Early 2017 we began planning our new “High Country Garden”, started creating our raised beds as weather allowed, and in spring the planting began.
-At some point we plan to build a greenhouse as well.
+Early 2017 we began planning our new “High Country Garden”.
+We created our raised beds as the spring weather allowed, and in June the planting began.
+We added a greenhouse in the fall of that same year.

-In these pages that we will share some of the things we have learned–and are still learning–through the process of planning & planting the garden and greenhouse as well as raising our ducks, training and riding the horses and just generally living at high altitude.
+In these pages we wish will share some of the things we have learned–and are still learning–through the process of planning & planting the garden and greenhouse, raising our ducks, enjoying our harvest, and just generally living at high altitude.
 Occasionally we’ll also add some insights we’re learning about living our lives with our Creator as our guide.
-We believe God made us to enjoy His world and to be stewards of all He’s given us.
-We talk about that more on our main website, Listen to Him.
+We believe He made us to enjoy His world and to be stewards of all He’s given us.